 Word repetition, word inconsistency, using a questioning tone and increasing frustration when we don't get the expected results are human habits that are not helpful to our puppy's learning process - in fact, they can slow learning down.

 Repetition.
 With another person, we may repeat things when we don't get a response the first time.
 "Excuse me?
 Excuse me?" is a typical example.
 However, to a puppy, repetition is simply confusing.
 If you issue a command and your pup doesn't respond, there are two possibilities.
 Your pup did not hear you, which is rare, or your pup did not understand which is common.
-Repeating yourself to a pup who does not understand you only confuse things further.
+Repeating yourself to a pup who does not understand you only confuses things further.
 Instead, be prepared to help your pup once you say a command.
-This may mean guiding him into position physically, or luring him with a treat or toy, and then rewarding him.
+This may mean guiding them into position physically, or luring him with a treat or toy, and then rewarding them.

 Inconsistency Pups only learn what we teach them.
 They don't understand words, so when we say "sit" in one instance and "sit down" in another, and mean the same thing, our puppies can become completely confused.

 How about your expectations - are you consistent with them?
 Do you ever say "sit" and not follow through?
 Do you ever say "sit" and, if your pup lies down, you shrug and think, "Close enough."
-If you do this you're not helping your puppy; you're just confusing him further.
+If you do this you're not helping your puppy; you're just confusing them further.
 The clearer your pup is about what you want and when you want it, the better.

 Questioning.
 Humans mask commands to each other with questioning tones.
 "Honey," you call your spouse, "Would you mind picking up some bread on your way home?"
 That is polite.
 That is nice.
 That is confusing to pups who understand tone better than words.